dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 Pleas do not rely on `<comdef.h>` "SEH builds" combination until further notice.
 "Compiler COM Support" and SEH is accidental combination that just happens to work, 2020 Q4.

 My opinion?
 MSFT ["Compiler COM Support"](https://docs.microsoft.com/en-us/cpp/cpp/compiler-com-support?redirectedfrom=MSDN&view=vs-2019) I do like, it is C++, it is simple and it "just works".
 But thesem halcion days of ISO C++, somebody has decided \<comdef.h> and friends will firmly stay inside c++ exceptions territory.
-Which is weird since all of the MS STL does switch easily to SEH builds from C++ exceptions.
+Which is weird since the whole the MS STL can switch easily to SEH builds from C++ exceptions.

 Easily but not transparently, since in the [SEH build](#sehbuild), keywords `try`,`throw` and `catch` do not compile.